-Instead of a traditional game drive, how about an unforgettable aquatic safari on a Rufiji River boat?
-The Selous Game Reserve is a prime wildlife destination and the water dimension adds immeasurably to your luxury Tanzanian safari experience, with incredible sightings of hippo, crocodile and a myriad of waterfowl.
+Instead of a traditional game drive, how about an unforgettable aquatic safari on a Rufiji River boat, one of Tanzania’s best safari experiences?
+The Selous Game Reserve is a prime wildlife destination and the water dimension adds immeasurably to your adventure, with incredible sightings of hippo, crocodile and a myriad of waterfowl.

 Wildlife viewing in Tanzania’s Selous Game Reserve has a uniquely aquatic dimension.
 Indeed, the thing I loved most about our lodge was the opportunity to spot animals from the water on Rufiji River boat cruise.
 It really was the cherry on top of an unforgettable safari in a wild and remote corner of Africa.